Continued from Part 1

 Midface dysplasia is a cardinal characteristic of persons with Down Syndrome (DS).
 Nose malformations including a flat broad bridge of the nose has been reported in 59-78% of these individuals.
 Ear malformations, including “lop” ears, low-set ears and ears with a flat or absent helix have been reported in 54%.
 Eye malformations are common.
 Epicanthal folds with slanting almond-shaped eyes (narrow palpebral tissue slanting toward the midline), which was responsible for the term mongoloid, are reported in 78%.
 Strabismus (cross eyes) is reported in 14-54% and nystagmus (constant involuntary cyclical movement of the eyeballs) and refractive errors are also common.
 The majority of persons with Down Syndrome exhibit brachycephaly (broad, short head) and lack of supraorbital ridges and hypotelerism (secondary to hypoplasia of the central face) are common findings.
 Absence of frontal sinuses and absent or reduced maxillary sinuses have been reported.
 Nasal septum or nasal conchal deviations are often observed which can produce a partially obstructed or narrow air passage and can contribute to the problem of mouth breathing.
 Continue reading

-smoking is injurious to your teeth 300x194 How Does Smoking Affect Your Gums Part 1
+How Does Smoking Affect Your Gums Part 1

 © englewooddentalblog.com